 Meet The Four Legged Staff

-Muddy Paw Sled Dog Kennel is currently home to just over 60 sleds.
+Muddy Paw Sled Dog Kennel is currently home to just over 60 sled dogs.
 The sled dogs that call us home come from various backgrounds but can primarily be broken down into 3 different “groups” if you will:

 - Muddy Paw Dogs – theses are the old timers (or offspring of the old timers) that have been with the owner since he first started mushing years ago and/or are part of our selective breeding program.